A Touch of Zen: Filming

 King Hu wanted the film to have entirely authentic sets, props, and costumes, so he could achieve the supernatural theme.
-He played a large role in set design because the set designers didn’t completely understand his vision.
-In addition to this struggle, many scenes were shot out of sequence because the season in the script did not align with the current season when filming.
-Hu also did not have enough funding to thoroughly execute his vision and was forced to split A Touch of Zen into two parts by the publishing house after incurring high filming costs.
+He played a large role in set design because the set designers did not completely understand his vision.
+In addition to this challenge, many scenes were shot out of sequence because the season in the script did not align with the current season when filming.
+Hu also did not have enough funding to thoroughly execute his vision and was forced by the publishing house to split A Touch of Zen into two parts after incurring high filming costs.